metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 mirrord exec --no-fs -x NODE_ENV -p example-blog-<hash>-<hash> yarn -- workspace blog dev
 ```

-> Note connection to the blog container is still required for this step, please reference [Mirroring](#traffic-mirroring)
+> Note connection to the remote blog container via port-forward is still required for this step, please reference [Mirroring](#traffic-mirroring)

 Your local service accesses the database from the internal network of the Kubernetes cluster.
 You should be able to navigate to [http://localhost:8080](http://localhost:8080), and though you receive the result from the server instance running on the cluster, you should still see the **following log in the local machine**: